Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 }
 ```
 #### Saving the symbolic link current state
 After getting SYSTEM we need to backup the current state of the symbolic link, so that we can programmatically restore it later.
 This is done through the GetSymbolicLinkTarget implemented in the GetSymbolicLinkTarget.cpp file.
-After resolving the address of the Nt functions (skipped in the following snippet) we initialize two key data structures: a UNICODE\_STRING and a OBJECT\_ATTRIBUTES
+After resolving the address of the Nt functions (skipped in the following snippet) we define two key data structures: a UNICODE\_STRING and an OBJECT\_ATTRIBUTES.
+These two are initialized through RtlInitUnicodeString and InitializeObjectAttributes.
+The UNICODE\_STRING is initialized using the symLinkName variable, which is of type std::wstring and is one of the arguments passed to GetSymbolicLinkTarget by the main function.
+The first one is a structure the Windows kernel uses to work with unicode strings (duh!) and is necessary for initializing the second one, which in turn is used to open a handle to the NT symlink using NtOpenSymbolicLinkObject with GENERIC\_READ access.
+Before that though we define a HANDLE which will be filled by NtOpenSymbolicLinkObject itself and that we will assign to the corresponding RAII type (I have yet to implement a way of doing it directly without using a temporary disposable variable, I'm lazy).

+Done that we proceed to initialize a second UNICODE\_STRING which will be used to store the symlink target retrieved by NtQuerySymbolicLinkObject, which takes as arguments the RAII::Handle we initialized before, the second UNICODE\_STRING we just initialized and a nullptr as we don't care about the bytes read.
+Done that we return the buffer of the second UNICODE\_STRING and call it a day.
 ```C++
 UNICODE_STRING symlinkPath;
 RtlInitUnicodeString(&symlinkPath, symLinkName.c_str());